gregcube/spooky_scoreboard_daemon/README.md

 and participating in leaderboards, or a private setting where only the operator has access to top scores.

-Players can log into a machine via their player profile QR code.
+Players can log into a machine via their player profile QR code; select your position (player 1-4) and scan the code.
 Scan the on-screen QR code to easily access machine leaderboards.
 Player scores are saved and displayed, with the exception being if a player profile is set to private.
 All players are automatically logged out after each game.
+Players can manually logout via the web app.

 Refer to [INSTALL.md](https://github.com/gregcube/spooky_scoreboard_daemon/blob/master/INSTALL.md) for instructions on installing the Spooky Scoreboard daemon on your machine.

+Visit [spookyscoreboard.com](https://spookyscoreboard.com) to register your player or operator account.

 Supported Games
 ---------------